-If you have questions about your submission, please contact Ojasvi Uppal, Regulatory Affairs Consultant, GFI India (indiacollab@gfi.org).
+If you have questions about your submission, please contact Astha Gaur, Senior Policy Specialist - Regulatory, GFI India ([indiacollab@gfi.org](mailto:indiacollab@gfi.org)).

 ABOUT THE GOOD FOOD INSTITUTE INDIA

 The Good Food Institute India (GFI India) is the leading organisation and expert convening body for India's emerging smart protein sector.
 As part of an international network of organisations across the U.S., Brazil, Europe, Israel, Japan, and APAC, we are on a mission to build a secure, sustainable, and equitable global food system for all.
 Working alongside scientists, businesses, and policymakers, GFI India's team focuses on making alternative proteins delicious, affordable, and accessible.
 Leveraging India's unique strengths-indigenous crops and agrarian economy, low-cost technologies and infrastructure, abundant talent pool, and biomanufacturing prowess-we are pioneering an ecosystem that can put smart protein on every plate.